NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 ---

 # Activity 1

 You can adjust the boundary of the Pong game by adjusting the height and width of the rectangle that represents the boundary.

 Go to the code containing the Pong game.
 Press **run**.
-Notice that the game's boundary doesn't look right - see the image below.
-Let's fix that in this activity, so that the game boundary looks right.
+Notice that the game's boundary doesn't seem look right - see the image below.
+Let's fix that in this activity, so that the game boundary looks excellent.

 ![Pong game with incorrect boundary](../media/width-highlight.png)